CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMarketplaceUseCaseAutomation.md

 ```

 ### -Name
-A name for the automation
+A name for the automation.

 ```yaml
 Type: string